cosnomi/react-fediverse-comment/README.md

 Insert `<FediverseCommentSection>` tag to your blog template with proper attributes.
 Import default stylesheet if you like.

 <!-- (1) If you want to specify the root post url expilcitly (recommended) -->
-Pass the root post context endpoint like this.
+Pass the root post API endpoint like this.
 ```
 <FediverseCommentSection apiRootEndpoint="https://social.cosnomi.com/api/v1" rootPost="https://social.cosnomi.com/api/v1/statuses/A2rRxmPWzrYPouduO8">
 ```